Gethe/wow-ui-source/README.markdown

 by default, instead of waiting for the key to go up.
 This is an option that can be turned off in the Interface menu under Combat.
 Mouse clicking has not changed and operates on mouse click up.

+  * Targets and focus targets now display on the mini-map.

+  * Moved Video and Sound to a new "Options" screen.

+  * Added a network category to the new Options screen and included the two network checkboxes.

+    * The Network category contains the options "Optimize network for speed" and "Enable IPv6 when available".
+"Optimize network for speed" will be enabled by default, and will send packets more frequently at the cost of higher bandwidth.
+The higher bandwidth may lead to disconnects for some players who have limited bandwidth.
+Players getting disconnected frequently should try unchecking this box.

+  * Visual Settings Updates

+    * Removed the red bar preventing the overall graphics slider from going to ultra based on computer specs.

+    * When a player moves the overall slider to a setting that would have previously been prevented, any option that can't go as high as that setting will get the warning icon with a tooltip explaining why it can't go higher.
+For example: a player sets the overall slider to Ultra and the water setting can only go to Fair.
+The water setting would automatically switch to Fair.

+    * Support for DirectX 11 can now be found in the Advanced tab of the Options screen.

+  * At the login screen:

+    * Moved the "Reset User Options" button from the popup window that appears when clicking Options to the actual Options window.

+    * Clicking Options now goes directly to the Video tab of the Options screen.

+    * Removed the now-unneeded popup.

+  * The New Features (!)
+Option screen has been updated:

+    * Cast action keybinds on key down (Combat)

+    * Pick Up Action Key (ActionBars)

+    * Nameplate Motion Type (Names)

+    * Graphics API (Advanced)

+    * Network category

    [1]: http://us.battle.net/wow/en/game/patch-notes/